j-steinke/j-steinke/README.md

 ---

 ## About
-Short intro: McGeorge Law Student  (2L) with a passion for AI, healthcare regulation, and general civil law affairs.
+McGeorge Law Student  (2L) with a passion for AI, healthcare regulation, and general civil law affairs.
 Programming on the side!

 **Focus:** Healthcare litigation, primarily within the medical malpractice context.
 Always looking to learn more!

 **Location:** Based out of Sacramento, CA.

 ## Skills